rds1983/SpriteFontPlus/README.md

 ```

 # DynamicSpriteFont
 DynamicSpriteFont renders glyphs on demand to the underlying texture atlas.
-Thus it doesnt require to explicity specify character ranges that are going to be usedduring the font creation.
+Thus it doesnt require to explicity specify character ranges that are going to be used during the font creation.

 Following code creates DynamicSpriteFont from 3 different ttfs:
 ```c#